wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 <img height="500px" src="/blog/images/climatarian/carton.png" />

 Do you throw out your milk as soon as it’s past the expiration date?
-It turns out, food doesn’t go bad the minute it crosses the “best before”.
+It turns out, food doesn’t go bad the day it crosses the “best before”.
 Those dates are usually set by manufacturers based on “optimal” consumption, not food safety.
 Eggs, for example, are usually still edible 3-5 weeks after the date on the carton.

 When you want to evaluate safety, use your senses, not the label.
 If it doesn’t smell funky, you don’t see mold, and you’ve cooked it to a proper temperature, your food should generally be safe.
 Yet another reason to eat more plant-rich is that it’s much harder to mess up food safety when it comes to plants.